Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: The Proposed Models

 Using the proposed scheme (\ie \equref{eq:message_passing_matrix}), we obtain:

-Even though~\equref{eq:ex_mp_ti} has the same form as~\equref{eq:ex_mp_zhang}, the intuition behind the two is different.
-On the one hand, with our formulation, messages from each node (\ie source nodes $1,2,3,4$) to node $1$ (destination node) are passed \textit{following the probabilities of transitioning in the same directions}, namely, from the source nodes to destination node.
-On the other hand, in the DGCNN model, the same messages are passed \textit{following the transitioning probabilities in the reverse directions}.
-We argue that the former is more intuitive and can lead to a more natural message passing scheme.

-Another important distinction between the two formulations lie in the way the influence (\ie weights) of the nodes are determined.
-As shown in Fig.\ref{fig:simple_graph}, the DGCNN model gives a weight of $0.33$ to $\mathbf{X}_2$ in calculating $\mathbf{\tilde{H}}_1$ while the proposed scheme uses a weight of $0.25$.
-Bear in mind that node $2$ has the highest degree of $4$ (self-loop added), we can conclude that the proposed scheme gives lower weight to nodes with higher degree.
+Even though~\equref{eq:ex_mp_ti} has the same form as~\equref{eq:ex_mp_zhang}, the intuitions behind the two {are different.
+On one hand, the messages in the DGCNN model are passed following the \textit{transition probabilities from destination nodes to source node}.
+For instance, the message of node $2$ ($\mathbf{X}_2$) is passed with a weight equal to $\mathbf{\tilde{P}}_{12}$, which is the transition probability from node $1$ (destination node) to node $2$ (source node).
+On the other hand, in our formulation, the messages are passed following the \textit{ transition probabilities in the reverse direction}, namely, from the source nodes to destination node.
+This difference results in an important distinction in the way the influence (\ie weights) of the nodes are determined. } As shown in Fig.\ref{fig:simple_graph}, the DGCNN model gives a weight of $0.33$ to $\mathbf{X}_2$ in calculating $\mathbf{\tilde{H}}_1$ while the proposed scheme uses a weight of $0.25$.
+Bear in mind that node $2$ has the highest degree of $4$ (self-loop added), we can conclude that the proposed scheme gives lower weight to nodes with a higher degree.
 This leads to an effect similar to the TF-IDF weighting scheme as discussed in Section~\ref{sec:existing_formulation}.
-In Section~\ref{sec:experiment}, we will empirically justify the benefits of the proposed formulation.
 Next, we will present how we build GCNN models, with the GPCONV layer as the main building block, for node and graph classification tasks.